Cost Value Reconciliation is a tool specific to the construction industry, and it measures costs against budgets on construction projects.

 The management team may also use the bottom line figure when negotiating final accounts upon completion of the project.

-Whether you’re a main or subcontractor, CVR reports can be extremely useful to your business.
+Whether you’re a main contractor or subcontractor CVR reports can be extremely useful to your business.

 Analysing historical CVR reports can help construction businesses to forecast the profitability of future work, which can be an extremely useful tool when it comes to identifying issues and dealing with them quickly.

-Unfortunately, cost value reconciliation is still underused in the UK construction industry, despite boasting several business benefits, including greater peace of mind along with:
+Unfortunately, cost value reconciliation is still underused in the UK construction industry, despite boasting several business benefits, these include:

 - Minimise overspending